“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 You need to look professional to prevent unnecessary pain and rejection.

-Avoid the mistake of starting a land investing business without first setting up a business entity, website, phone and mailing address.
+Avoid the mistake of starting a land investment business without first setting up a business entity, website, phone and mailing address.

-You will also learn why a professional website is so important (for a sneak peek, here’s a video of the top 6 websites features your land buyers will love):
+You will also learn why a professional website is so important.

 Module 2 – Building your initial inventory